creativecreature/sturdyc/README.md

 	// Each record has been cached individually.
 To illustrate this, we can keep
 	// fetching a random number of records from the original batch, plus a new ID.
-	// Looking at the looks, we'll see that the cache only fetches the id that
+	// Looking at the looks, we'll should be able to see that the cache only
-	// wasn't in the original batch.
-	for i := 1; i <= 100; i++ {
+	// fetches the id that wasn't present in the original batch. for i := 1; i <= 100; i++ {
 		// Get N ids from the original batch. recordsToFetch := rand.IntN(10) + 1